From Hong Kong to Bristol: A Conversation on Sound, Culture, and Community

 Who’s doing interesting stuff locally - DJs, collectives, parties?

 Way too many of them!
 But first, I would like to shout out to the community that nurtured me, my second home in Hong Kong: Chez Trente, a hidden jazz bar on Peel Street in Soho.
 It’s a unique space because it is an international community where everyone lives their other side, which only appears at night.
-Now they are doing CT music fest, a 3-day family-friendly music festival, Nov 21–23, in Cheung Chau, featuring some of the best local bands and DJs, independent local film directors and workshops, and I would love everyone who is reading this to go.
+Now they are doing CT music fest, a 3-day family-friendly music festiva,l Nov 21-23, in Cheung Chau, with some of the best local bands and DJs, and I would love everyone who is reading this to go there.

-Cantomania is reviving Canto songs; the parties are always dancey - shout-out to Pete.
-He is doing something incredible because it has helped people in Hong Kong regain a sense of identity.
+Cantomania is reviving Canto songs; the parties are always dancey —shout-out to my friend Pete.
+They are doing something incredible because it has helped people in Hong Kong regain a sense of identity.
+It’s nostalgia, and it’s also an introspective provocation for us to review our local culture since the golden age.

-Reach4luv organise parties for underground house music; they invited Fred P, Musclecars to play at one of the finest underground venues in HK.
+Reach4luv organises parties for underground house music; they invited Fred P. and Musclecars to play at one of the finest underground venues in HK.

 There are way too many, and I won’t be able to mention them all, so the rest you gotta find out yourselves.
 Enjoy the exploration!